techpmsap/S4HC_Leonardo_PW2018/Day2/Exercise_21/Exercise_21.md

 ## Goal

-The goal of this exercise is to create a frontend application for your service which uses Virtual Data Model(VDM).
+The goal of this exercise is to understand the usage of Virtual Data Model(VDM).

 ## Prerequisites